MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 6. Under **Emergency Location** select **Search by the location description**.

-7. Search for the emergency location you created earlier.
+7. Type **Contoso** to search for the emergency location you created earlier.

 8. Select **Apply** to assign the phone number to the user.